-I’d like to introduce you to 6 year old Dolores.
+I’d like to introduce you to 6-year-old Dolores.
 She is helping her family build a new home in the small town of San Pedro la Laguna, Guatemala.

 If you didn’t already know, once a month I find a local charity in the country I happen to be traveling in and make a donation to help them out.
-Some of the money comes from me, and some comes from the readers of my travel blog, like you.
+Some of the money comes from me, and some come from the readers of my travel blog, like you.

 This month, our donations went to Escuela Cooperativa’s Kamoon Project.
 Kamoon means “Do Something Together” in the local Mayan language of Tzujill.
 The project’s goal is to build simple homes for families that need help the most in the town of San Pedro on Lake Atitlan.